itsSRG/con_share/README.md

    - Easily copy contact information with just a tap.

+   - Dark Mode For A Cool Look :sunglasses:

+   - Google Sign-In For Easy And Secure Login

+   - Fast NoSQL Database (Firebase Realtime Database)

 ## Advantages Of Using ShareTact Over Conventional Methods To Share Contacts

    - Determine Context Of Contacts With Group Titles: